outthemirror/ETF_Dowloader/README.md

 # ETF Dowloader
-Functions to mass download ETF tickers, price, and volume data from an exchange or an country.
+Functions to mass download ETF tickers, price, and volume data from an exchange or a country.

 ## Example Usage